tmarkettos/arria10-ubuntu-sdcard/README.md

 ## Prerequisites

+* A Linux machine with the Quartus tools installed and on your PATH (tested with Ubuntu 16.04/18.04 and Quartus 18.1).
+In particular, the 'Intel SoC FPGA Embedded Development Suite Standard Edition'.
+A licence for Quartus should not be necessary if you are not resynthesising the FPGA bitfiles.
 * A Quartus project which has built a suitable bitfile (.sof) - this will be converted to the necessary .rbf as part of the build
 * A Platform Designer (Qsys) design of the FPGA SoC that will be used to build the device tree
 * An internet connection (to download necessary pieces)